Our history starts

 It began in 1927, when William Thompson began trading as a tea merchant in Bethnal Green.

-Industry was steadily being rebuilt after the results of World War II.
+Industry was steadily returning after World War II.

 Bill Thompson began to recycle the emerging cardboard board box by turning it inside out and then reusing them by disguising the existing artwork.